All Episodes

 Yeah, I can't remember his name, but it rang a bell when I saw it.

-His name is Dr. Zahi Awass.
+His name is Dr. Zahi Awas.

-Yeah, that's it?
+Yep, that's it?

-You should have seen, when I was in Egypt and Zahi was taking me around, When I tell you that he is like, more like the dictator of Giza, I'm telling you the truth.
+You should have seen when I was in Egypt and Zahi was taking me around, when I tell you that he is like more like the dictator of Giza, I'm telling you the truth.

 I mean, when he said something, man, people hopped.